Pointnab/CS5350/README.md

 # CS5350
 This is a machine learning library developed by Ryan Lam for CS5350 in University of Utah

+Do not run the run.sh file in the ensemble learning folder, code is too slow classes are run through a corresponding test file with command line arguments as following:
+AdaBoostTest.py <file path to training data> <file path to test data> <# of iterations>
+BagTest.py <file path to training data> <file path to test data> <# of trees> <# of samples per tree>
+ForestTest.py <file path to training data> <file path to test data> <# of trees> <# of samples per tree>
+  *ForestTest.py tests feature subset sizes of 2, 4, and 6 automatically.
+Do not run the bias and variance scripts, 100 models with 500 trees each takes too long

+The Linear Regrssion code takes the following:
+BatchTest.py <file path to training data> <file path to test data> <# of iterations>
+SGDTest.py <file path to training data> <file path to test data> <# of iterations>
+  *for both batch and stochastic, the learning rate is set in the testing code

 In order to learn a decision tree, import the InformationGain, MajorityError, or GiniIndex classes as needed

 Create a tree object using the classes' respective constructor